Zavy86/WikiDocs/helpers/easymde-2.18.0/README.md

 </script>
 ```

-Alternatively you can select a specific TextArea, via Javascript:
+Alternatively you can select a specific `textarea`, via JavaScript:

 ```html
 <textarea id="my-text-area"></textarea>